LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Fired when the voice panel for a player is removed from the HUD.

+**When Called**

+This hook is triggered when:
+- A player stops using voice chat
+- The voice panel is removed from the HUD display
+- Voice chat session ends for a player
+- After voice communication is terminated

 **Parameters**

 * `client` (*Player*): Player whose panel ended.